joe-at-startupmedia/pmon3/README.md

 * have been marked as stopped as a result of pmond closing
 * have `--no-autorestart` set to false (default value)

-If processes are specified in the Processes Config, they will overwrite matching processes which already exist in the database.

 ```yaml
 # a configuration file to specify a list of processes to start on the first initialization (json, yaml or toml)
 process_config_file: /etc/pmon3/config/process.config.json